Macon, Georgia: Climate

+The city has an average annual precipitation of 45.7 in.
+The wettest day on record was July 5, 1994, with 10.25 in of rain, and the wettest month on record was July 1994, with 18.16 in of rain.
+Since 1892, though, when precipitation records for the city began, two months, October 1961 and October 1963, did not even record a trace of precipitation in the city, and two other months, October 1939 and May 2007, only recorded a trace.
+Snow is occasional, with about half of the winters receiving trace amounts or no snowfall, averaging 0.7 in; the snowiest winter was 1972–73 with 16.5 in.

 Surrounding cities and towns

 Demographics

-Macon is the largest principal city in the Macon-Warner Robins-Fort Valley CSA, a Combined Statistical Area that includes the Macon metropolitan area (Bibb, Crawford, Jones, Monroe, and Twiggs counties) and the Warner Robins metropolitan area (Houston, Peach, and Pulaski counties) with a combined population of 411,898 in the 2010 census.
+Macon is the largest principal city in the Macon-Warner Robins-Fort Valley CSA, a combined statistical area that includes the Macon metropolitan area (Bibb, Crawford, Jones, Monroe, and Twiggs Counties) and the Warner Robins metropolitan area (Houston, Peach, and Pulaski Counties) with a combined population of 411,898 in the 2010 census.